devicplan/ios_scripts/README.md

 Example:   1278463|1|results=30|0|100

-Channel ID
+-Channel ID
-Field
+-Field
-Number of records
+-Number of records
-Bottom line
+-Bottom line
-top line
+-top line

 The example represents all values in the scaling 0 to 100.